MailToolbox/mail_plugger/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/137881380fc475b4a836/maintainability)](https://codeclimate.com/github/MailToolbox/mail_plugger/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/137881380fc475b4a836/test_coverage)](https://codeclimate.com/github/MailToolbox/mail_plugger/test_coverage)

 **MailPlugger** helps you to use different mail providers' **SMTP** and **API**.
 You can use any SMTPs and APIs which one would like to use.
 It allows you to send different emails with different SMTPs and APIs.
-Also it can help to move between providers, load balacing or cost management.
+Also it can help to move between providers, load balancing or cost management.

 ## Installation